Framework Overview / FinOps Scopes

 With FinOps Scopes, practitioners create the context that drives how to apply the FinOps Framework.
 This helps frame conversations and expectations about which Personas, Domains, and Capabilities are in-scope for the FinOps practice.

-Public Cloud remains the primary Scope, as the practice of FinOps was born to address the cost management challenges that arose with the introduction of cloud.
+Public Cloud remains the foundational FinOps Scope, since the practice of FinOps emerged to address the cost management challenges of cloud.